jbprek/CCKAD/questions/01-broker.md

 ## Question 20 (3-45)
 In Kafka, every broker... (select three)

-- 2 knows all the metadate for all topics and partitions
+- 2 knows all the metadata for all topics and partitions
 - 3 Contains only a subset of topics and partitions
 - 5 is a bootstrap broker